 From the plummy to the peachy, these are our favorite recipes for baking with the stone fruit of summer.
 Named for their hard pitted centers, stone fruits often represent our most beloved summer produce haul.
 Indulge in our deep-dish apricot and hazelnut tart, a cornmeal-flecked upside-down cherry cake, a spicy plum and ginger pie, and more.

 For a range of colors and textures, we suggest using a variety of plums in these simple and fast puff pastry squares.
 (We like Damson, Victoria, or Satsuma.)
 Dress them up with our sour cream-lavender drizzle.
 The aromatic lavender adds floral undertones, while the sour cream cuts through the fruit’s sweetness.
-Find our full feature on plums in our newest July/August issue!

 This deep-dish Apricot and Hazelnut Crumb Tart is a true celebration of one of blogger and cookbook author Yossy Arefi’s very favorite fruits—the rosy-cheeked apricot.
 Apricots are one of those fruits that truly come alive with a bit of heat, and in this tart they are wrapped in a toasty and crunchy hazelnut crust and crumble.
 Use Blenheim apricots if they are available where you live—their honey sweet flavor just can’t be beat.

 Ditch the extravagant garnishes and towering layers for this simple and sophisticated one-layer cake that is guaranteed to impress.
 With a layer of cherries baked beneath the Ginger-Lime Crumb Topping, our elevated take on the cherry-limeade cake (a summertime classic) is even more beautiful after you cut into it.
 You’ll get a juicy burst of cherry in every bite.